7 reasons your toilet keeps getting blocked

 Having a blocked toilet is one of the biggest inconveniences you can have in your home or workplace.
 Not only is it unhygienic, it can potentially cause lasting water damage if it overflows into other areas of your house.

-Probably the most frustrating thing about a blocked toilet is it renders your loo useless, which can be a real problem for large families in single bathroom homes.
-It's something that needs to be repaired quickly to minimise disruption to you life.
+Probably the most frustrating thing about a blocked toilet is it that you are unable to use it until it’s unclogged, which can be a real problem for large families in single bathroom homes.
+A blocked toilet is something that needs to be repaired quickly to minimise potential disruption to your life.